Harold Davidson: Aftermath and appraisal

 In 2007 John Walsh published a fictionalised account of Davidson's life, Sunday at the Cross Bones (Fourth Estate), in which, according to a review in The Guardian, Davidson is depicted as "well-meaning but ineffectual, bewildered by the world's wickedness and his own barely acknowledged desires".

 The question of Davidson's treatment by the consistory court was first raised by the Church Times immediately after the trial.
 A leading article argued that, although Davidson's conduct had been "foolish and eccentric", his intentions at least at the start of his ministry had been guided by idealism.
 Chancellor North was criticised both for lacking compassion and for the general conduct of the proceedings: "No experienced criminal solicitor could conceivably have blundered so badly and consistently."
-In 2006 Davidson's granddaughter, Karylin Collier, privately published a brief biography, The Rector of Stiffkey: His Life and Trial, in which she maintains the innocence of all the charges against him.
+In 2006 Davidson's granddaughter, Karylin Collier, privately published a brief biography, The Rector of Stiffkey: His Life and Trial, in which she repudiates all the charges against him.
 Tucker argues that "Harold Davidson probably deserved to be quietly defrocked for his shortcomings as a priest", but nevertheless believes that he was not an immoral man.
 He also highlights the incompetent presentation of Davidson's case by his legal team, particularly their failure to question the provenance of the Barbara Harris letter.
 Tucker concludes that since the proceedings were flawed and the evidence of immorality flimsy, the Church of England owes it to the Davidson family to re-examine the original findings.

 The writer-historian A. N. Wilson summarises Davidson as a "Tragic buffoon cum Christian Martyr".
 In his history of Britain in the inter-war years, A. J. P. Taylor writes that "Davidson offered a parable of the age.
 He attracted more attention than, say, Cosmo Gordon Lang, archbishop of Canterbury.
 Which man deserves a greater place in the history books?"